AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

 Issues Corrected in Aviatrix Release 6.4.3057

-**AVI-2022-0002** – A vulnerability was discovered which could allow an unauthenticated attacker to run arbitrary commands against Aviatrix gateways.
+- **AVI-2022-0002** – A vulnerability was discovered which could allow an unauthenticated attacker to run arbitrary commands against Aviatrix gateways.
 This is not known to be exploited.
+- **AVX-23200** - When connectivity is lost between a Controller and a Gateway, and the Controller is unable to perform a health check on the Gateway by establishing an HTTPS connection, then an SSH-based connection will be used to perform the health check.
+The results of the health check are supposed to assist the Controller in determining whether a data-plane change is necessary (e.g., routing table updates).

 6.5.3233 (05/26/2022)
 =======================